Social Media Guidelines

 Foursquare is a location-based social media platform that allows users to keep up with friends, find places nearby and unlock deals.
-As of January 2014, Foursquare had more than 45 million users, five billion check-ins and 60 million venues.
+As of August 2015, Foursquare had more than 50 million users, seven billion check-ins and 1.3 million business pages.

 Each social media account needs a coordinator to manage the content and monitor engagement.
 This person should be able to create updates and respond to feedback/questions from users who seek to contact the University through that specific social media platform.